bjorne/tellstick-core-2.1.2_resinos/README.md

 telldus-core is (c) Telldus

-Original files can be found here http://developer.telldus.com/
+Original files can be found here http://developer.telldus.com/ or https://github.com/telldus/telldus/tree/master/telldus-core

 Modified to enable compilation on resinOS in order to try to get tellstick duo working on hass.io.